 Day 7 – Rest & Recharge: You Earned It

 Progress isn’t about being perfect—it’s about being better than yesterday.
-So start today, stick with it, and see where it takes you.
+Start today, stay consistent, and see where it takes you.

 You got this.